• Hot rolled stainless steel I-Beam for construction System 1

 A2: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-Q:How do you calculate the required number of steel I-beams for a project?
+Q:How do you calculate the moment of inertia for steel I-beams?

-Q:How do steel I-beams perform in high humidity environments?
+Q:How do steel I-beams perform in terms of creep and shrinkage?

-Q:What are the factors to consider when calculating load capacity for steel I-beams?
+Q:What are the different surface treatments available for steel I-beams?

-Q:How do steel I-beams perform in terms of thermal expansion and contraction?
+Q:How do steel I-beams perform in terms of torsional resistance?

 1. Manufacturer Overview